 Analyzing what your competitors are doing on Instagram will show you:

-The type of content other businesses in your niche or industry post—and whether or not it’s working.
+- The type of content other businesses in your niche or industry post—and whether or not it’s working.

-How other businesses are engaging with your ideal audience.
+- How other businesses are engaging with your ideal audience.

-Decide what story you’re going to tell
+Decide what story you’re going to tell—and tell it consistently

 Since your Instagram strategy will only be as effective as the goals it was designed to achieve, you need to know what you’re aiming for.
 We suggest setting goals for Instagram that align with your overall marketing and business strategy—whether that’s brand awareness, driving traffic to your website, or supporting the goals of a larger marketing campaign.

-Including relevant hashtags in your captions will help your posts appear to people who may not already be following you, but are searching for photos related to your brand or industry.
+Using hashtags relevant to your business or niche will help your posts appear to people who may not already be following you, but are searching for photos related to your brand or industry.

 DO: Find and use what’s popular.